ksafranski/tetra/README.md

 ### Logging

-The system includes a local logging system through Express middleware and Winston.
+The system includes a local logging system through Express middleware and Bunyan.
 The log adapter is activated by its presence in the `/conf/service.json` file.
 If the logging service is not needed simply remove the `logs` property from the config file and the middleware will not run.